SagarFLokhande/SagarFLokhande/README.md

 - Hi, I’m @SagarFLokhande.
-A physicist by training, interested in the intersection research and technology.
+A physicist by training, interested in working at the intersection research and technology.
 - In particular, I’m interested in Statistics, Python, Physical Models, Simulations, R and Unix Shell.
 - I’m currently learning R and advanced SQL.
 - How to reach me: Gmail - sagar.f.lokhande@gmail.com